TheYuriG/blog_lessons/discord_create_channels/README.md

 ## Creating a colored role

 Discord roles can have any color you want.
-Discord even provides us with some colors themselves that they have standardized.
-We will both offer to use Discord's standard color selection, while also allowing users to customize exactly the color they want for the role.
+Discord even provides us with some colors they have standardized.
+We will both offer to use Discord's standard color selection, while also allowing users to customize exactly the color they want for the role, using hex codes for RGB colors.

 ```js
 // ...